zestia/ember-auto-focus/README.md

 ## Example

-When the auto-focus element is inserted, it will attempt to focus the first child contained within it:
+When the auto-focus component is inserted, it will attempt to focus the first child contained within it:

 ```handlebars
 {{#if this.showField}}